France to ask EU to start ‘litigation proceedings’ if fishing row not resolved

 It had warned that Paris could block British boats from landing their catches in French ports and tighten customs checks from midnight on November 2.

-But French President Emmanuel Macron backed down at the 11th hour, saying negotiations must continue.
+But Mr Macron backed down at the 11th hour, saying negotiations must continue.

 French fishermen have since blockaded the Channel Tunnel and major ports in a protest over the row.